AbouRayene/softcam_enigma2/README.md

-# SoftCam_Emu
+# SoftCam_file

-NOTE: is compatible only with OScam And Ncam .
+I am trying to keep it updated with AFN & little feeds Compatible with Ncam .